SciRuby/rubyplot/CONTRIBUTING.md

 Due to nature of a viz library, each Artist tends to have many instance variables for storing various kinds of information about the Artist.

+## Axis objects

+Since the parameters of the both Axis objects (`XAxis` and `YAxis`) can be modified by almost any element in the plot (like changing tick labels, positioning, origin, etc.) a convention to follow is that a constituent object of the Axis should be modified and the corresponding object be placed in the Axis object, which will handle its drawing.

 # GR extension notes

 ## setwindow and setviewport